pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2011.md

 Thanks for any help!

 #### 2011-02-20 17:12:27 - ptmcg
-Are you using enablePackrat() in your grammar?
+Are you using `enablePackrat()` in your grammar?
 If so, you should reset the packrat cache between parses.
 Otherwise, I don't know why there would be an increasing time to parse due to pyparsing itself, but a self-modifying grammar, or one with a parse action that maintains an external data structure, could have growth problems.

+_[ED - latest versions of pyparsing have an optimized packrat cache that would not need to be reset between parses.]_

 #### 2011-02-20 17:48:45 - xuru1
-I'm not using enablePackrat(), but I am using parse actions.
+I'm not using `enablePackrat()`, but I am using parse actions.
 I'll cut those out, and see what happens.
 Thanks.
 #### 2011-05-01 23:04:18 - ptmcg
 There is a reported memory leak running pyparsing under Python 3.x.
 The next release will include fixes to address this problem.